Pressurized Freshwater Systems

 This question determines whether you need a self- or non-self-priming pump.
 Non self-priming pumps have to be mounted at or below the water level, so water is already in the pump chamber.
 They can push water uphill against gravity.
 Self-priming pumps can be located above the water level, because they can draw the water up to them when they are turned on.

 Is it 12V or 24V?
 We offer several pumps for both.
-Amperage draw varies by capacity, but the 24V model of a given pump may draw approx. half as much current as the 12V equivalent.
+Amperage draw varies by capacity, but the 24V model of a given pump may draw approximately half as much current as the 12V equivalent.
 NOTE: Starting amperage draw might be significantly higher than operating draw.
 See individual product information on our site.

 Higher capacity pumps will have port sizes of 3/4" or 1" to allow more flow.
 Some shower pumps offer multiple port sizes between 3/4" and 1 1/2".
 Otherwise 1/2" NPT ports are very common on freshwater pumps.

-The importance of multiple pump chambers: More chambers generally mean smoother operation, with less pulsation, in diaphragm pumps.
+The importance of multiple pump chambers: In diaphragm pumps, more chambers generally mean smoother operation, with less pulsation.

 Variable Speed: New variable speed pumps offer a noticeable improvement over accumulator tank systems.
 They change the speed of the motor to deliver the precise amount of water wherever it is needed.
 There's virtually no lag time, and there's no drastic difference in pressure if two or more faucets are open simultaneously